 Also read: Overview of China's aluminium production in June 2025 and forecast for July

-However, the increase in production happened even as aluminium prices slowly dropped, influenced by weaker demand in both local and global markets.
+Overall, the increase in production amid sluggish demand led to aluminium price fall.
 A slowdown in manufacturing activity in China and the US, combined with a rise in domestic supply, put pressure on prices.
 By August, the average price had decreased to RMB 2,121 (USD 299.03) per tonne, a figure that still supports profitable production, particularly in areas that enjoy low-cost energy.

 In the meantime, aluminium producers in the southwestern part of Yunnan province have been keeping their output strong, due to plentiful hydropower resources available in the area.